shagunattri/pwGen/README.md

 $ python3 pwGen.py
 ```

+### TODO

+- [ ] Save passwords inside of a gpg encrypted file whose filename is the title of the website or resource that requires the password.
+- [ ] Copy to Clipboard support.
+- [ ] Maintain a mobile-sync directory inside a git repository.

 ## Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue,before making a change.